udii/TextMe/README.md

 TextMe
 ======

+Twilio API now returns an error, sorry.

-Type in your message and text me
+<strike>Type in your message and text me</strike>

 <a href="http://rawgithub.com/udii/TextMe/master/TextMe.html">Try TextMe</a>